GRDE3024-DIG33-DigEx-Major-Project-2/frontendA3/README.md

     c.
 Run the command 'npm install' to install any missing dependency
     d.
 Run the command 'npm start' to run the app
     e.
 The app will be running locally on port 3456
+3. Recommended existing accounts
+    To showcase certain features more easily (owned/favourited event pagination as an example), it is recommended to try out the following accounts:
+        Attendee:
+            Email: nick@email.com
+            Password: abc123
+        Organizer:
+            Email: adam@email.com
+            Password: abc123

 !! if the backend is running live on our Amazon endpoints, steps a and b can be skipped. !!